Tlloyd072/CMPG-323-Overview-30730333/README.md

   ## gitignore file
-  All raw data (records in the database) that the user/client need not know about will be stored away in this file as per project requirement.
+  All raw data (records in the database) that the user/client need not know about will be stored away in this file as per project requirement. project 1 gitignore - this will ignore the project (kanban) from uncauthorised collaborators to avoid data manipulation. project 2 gitignore - this file will store the IoT device raw data captured on the data base as well as logins to the cloud server. project 3 gitignore - this file wil store the code used in the development of the existing ASP.NET Core MVC Web Application that will need to be enhance and improved. project 4 - gitignore - this file will store the data raad from Excel into a data table in UiPath. project 5 - gitignore - this file will store records captured on a data source.

   ## Credential storage area
   private credentinals (login details) will be written in a project dcocument and will be shared with collaborators.
 Alternatively, a link to them could also be provided.